The Valleys of the Cévennes

 Discover the green valleys and crystal clear rivers of the Cevennes

-Hiking paths loop and criss-cross each other in these valleys.
-They descend all the way down to mountain streams and then reach back up to the crests, running along magnificent views.
-Discover the secret nooks and crannies of the Cevennes, inaccessible by car and hidden by the rich vegetation: old hamlets with their drystone houses, watermill ruins by wild creeks, ancient stone bridges still used to this day, shepherds with their livestock, and breathtaking viewpoints of the rolling hills.
-Dare to discover the secret Cevennes by foot !
+Hiking paths wind through theses valleys, leading all the way down to mountain streams and then back up to the crests for breathtaking views.
+Explore the secret nooks and crannies of the Cévennes, inaccessible by car and hidden by the vegetation: old hamlets with their drystone houses, watermill ruins by wild creeks, ancient stone bridges still used to this day, shepherds with their livestock, and stunning viewpoints of the rolling hills.
+Dare to discover the secret side of the Cevennes by foot !

 © O. Prohin – PnC